A new treatment for some periodic Schr\"odinger operators II: the wave function: Small energy wave function

-In order to change the parameter $\Lambda$ to the Floquet exponent $\mu$, we use the widely known strong coupling expansion of the dispersion relation \cite{Arscott1964, NIST, MullerKirstenQUANT} \be \ee It leads to the wave functions in the form \be \ee Only in the case when all quantities, including in particular the elliptic modulus $k$, take real values we have $\psi_\pm^*(z)=\psi_\mp(z)$.
-In particular, up to the first two leading order the wave functions can be written as \be \ee This asymptotic solution can be compared to the earlier results about the asymptotic Lam\'{e} function obtained by S. Malurkar in the 1930s, and results by H. M\"{u}ller in the 1960s \cite{Muller1966, MullerKirstenQUANT}.
+Only in the case when all quantities, including the elliptic modulus $k$, take real values we have $\psi_\pm^*(z)=\psi_\mp(z)$.
+In particular, up to the first two leading order the wave functions can be written as

+This asymptotic solution can be compared to the earlier results about the asymptotic Lam\'{e} function obtained by S. Malurkar in the 1930s, and results by H. M\"{u}ller in the 1960s \cite{Muller1966, MullerKirstenQUANT}.

 In the limit $\alpha\to\infty,k\to0, \mu\to\nu$ with $\alpha^{\f{1}{2}}k\to 2ih^{\f{1}{2}}$ finite, we recover the unnormalized wave functions which differ some constant terms in the exponent from the asymptotic Mathieu wave functions (\ref{mathieu1stsmallwf}).